 6. Visit the Orange Groves of Ecovinyassa

-Located just outside the town, these groves form part of a proud tradition of citrus farming that are fundamental to the growth and prosperity of Sóller’s town centre.
+Located just outside the town, these orange groves form part of a proud tradition of citrus farming that’s been fundamental to the growth and prosperity of Sóller’s town centre.
 Those who come to Ecovinyassa can meander between the orange trees under the shade of the orchard birds, and smell the citrus aroma that diffuses in the air.
-You can learn about the history and cultivation of the orange trees in Sóller while enjoying one of the healthiest types of fruits there are.
-At the end of the visit, you can taste the realjuice squeezed from the oranges on the tree.
+You can learn about the history and cultivation of the orange trees in Sóller while enjoying one of the healthiest types of fruit there is.
+At the end of the visit, you can taste the real juice squeezed from the oranges on the tree.

 7. Admire the Architecture